khanlou/Meridian/Documentation/13 - Errors.md

 # 13 - Errors

 Errors are an important part of any server application, and Meridian's errors are first-class.
-The property wrappers through specific errors one of their preconditions is not met.
+The property wrappers throw specific errors one of their preconditions is not met.
 For example, the `@QueryParameter` property wrapper can throw two errors:

 * `MissingQueryParameterError` – if the query parameter is expected, but not present.